 - Plaza Inn is a perfect dinner spot with their enormous platters of fried chicken, potatoes, buttermilk biscuit and veggies.

-- The Monte Cristo at Cafe Orleans in New Orleans Square can be on the heavy side for one person to consume (turkey, ham, Swiss that’s been lightly battered, fried, drizzled with powdered sugar and topped with berry preserve).
-Don’t forget the pomme frites!
+- The Monte Cristo at Cafe Orleans in New Orleans Square can be on the heavy side for one person to consume (turkey, ham, Swiss that’s been lightly battered, fried, drizzled with powdered sugar and served with berry preserve).
+Share this sandwich and you’ll have room for pomme frites!

 - La Brea Bakery Cafe in Downtown Disney also offers large salads topped with seafood offerings like blackened mahi-mahi or grilled salmon.

-- My husband and I split a Roasted Turkey Sandwich from the Carnation Cafe for dinner last year.
+- My husband and I split a Roasted Turkey Sandwich from the Carnation Cafe for dinner.
 Along with fresh fruit (option instead of fries), it was a filling and delicious meal.

 - Step outside the Parks into the Downtown Disney District at Earl of Sandwich for large sized sandwiches that are hearty enough to share.
 We’ve purchased several breakfast sandwiches here as well and cut them into quarters so that everyone have a few bites from each different variety.
 Breakfast sandwiches are under $3.50 and hot lunch sandwiches are around $6.99, so the prices are really right.

-- The prices at Fiddler, Fifer & Practical Cafe are a little higher but they also come with fresh fruit.
-Plates are a few dollars more at Jolly Holiday Bakery Cafe but the sandwiches come with popular house chips.
-And it’s all about the seafood at the Harbour Galley.
+- It’s all about the seafood at the Harbour Galley.
 Stop by for a Lobster Roll sandwich that’s sure to float your boat.